 Students in the MBS Ph.D. program are required to give two presentations of their research, excluding the doctoral seminar and defense, and any departmental seminar the student is obligated to give as part of the program requirements.
 Students should meet this requirement via poster and/or oral presentations based on their dissertation research at national/regional professional meetings.
-On campus presentations will not count towards this requirement.
+On campus or local presentations will not count towards this requirement.
+Exceptions to this would be if the local meeting is considered an invited national or international meeting.
 The graduate committee must approve the presentations.
 Students in the MBS Ph.D. program are also required to have at least one 1st author manuscript submitted for publication to a peer-reviewed scientific journal by the date of the Doctoral Seminar and Defense.
 The paper must be based on the dissertation research.
 The graduate committee must approve the journal to which the paper is submitted.